arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 ### Building Your First Histogram

 To get started, let's first load up our fabricated data.
 In the `visualize_exercises.Rmd` file, run the first code chunk by clicking the green "play" button (look at line 10).
-This gives you the data frame with fake Covid testing data, which we will use for our instruction in this module.
+This gives you the data frame with fake Covid testing data.

 For the next step, we'd like for you to go into the **console** to practice running some code there.
 The console is usually in the lower left pane (or it might take up the whole left side, if you don't have any files open yet).